 ACTIVITY EVIDENCE

 Cattle keeping Cattle dips/scrub

 Trading Shops

 Transport Railway\road

 Crop growing Sisal plantation

-ıs; 1 14031

-Ans; 317° (316°- 318°)

-)

-2 controls and a series of the Atika

-- 2. a) An
+- 2. a) Ans; 114031

-- b) (i)
+- b) (i) Ans; 317° (316°- 318°)

 - (ii)

 - c) Rivers - River valleys - Scarp slope\escarpment\scarp face - Gentle slope - Seasonal swamp - Woodland - d) i) Two types of physical factors that influenced the location of Nyahururu town. - Availability of water from the nearby rivers for domestic and industrial uses. - The high altitude (over 2,300m) which makes the area experience cool climate ideal for settlement. - Gentle sloping terrain ideal for settlement\road construction shown by contours wide apart. - Presence of Thomson Falls which are a tourists' attraction and encourage settlement by construction of tourist houses. - Availability of building stones from nearby quarry for construction of houses. - e) Describe drainage of the area covered by the map. - The area has many rivers\ high density of rivers. - The water courses are generally permanent. - Some rivers end in swamps.